Enhanced Muscle and Fat Segmentation for CT-Based Body Composition Analysis: A Comparative Study: Materials and Methods

 \subsection{TotalSegmentator}

 TotalSegmentator \cite{doi:10.1148/ryai.230024} is a publicly accessible tool designed for segmenting over 117 distinct classes in CT images.
 It is apt for various applications, including organ volumetry, disease characterization, and planning for surgical or radiation therapy.
 This tool was developed using a training set of 1,204 CT examinations, encompassing a diverse array of scanners, institutions, and protocols to ensure its versatility and robustness in different clinical settings.
+Subcutaneous fat, skeletal muscle, and visceral fat structures fall under a separate task called 'tissue\_types', which, while publicly accessible, is subject to a non-commercial license agreement.